carla-simulator/carla/Docs/traffic_manager.md

 #### FPS limitations

 The TM stops working properly in asynchronous mode when the simulation is under 20fps.
 Below that rate, the server is going much faster than the client containing the TM and behaviours cannot be simulated properly.
-This is specially relevant when working in the night mode __table with relation between cars+night mode+city to fps?__
 For said reason, under these circumstances it is recommended to work in __synchronous mode__.

-> how to run it in synchronous mode.
+!!!
+Important
+    The FPS limitations are specially relevant when working in the night mode.

+#### Synchronous mode

 When different clients work in __synchronous mode__ with the server, the server waits for a tick that may come from any client.
 If more than one client ticks, the synchrony will fail, as the server will move forward on every tick.
 For said reason, it is important to have one leading client while the rest remain silent.
 This is specially relevant when working in sync. with the __scenario runner__, which runs a TM.
 In this case, the TM will be subordinated to the scenario runner and wait for it.

-#### Multiclient management

-When working with different clients containing different TM, understanding inner implementation of the TM in the client-server architecture becomes specially relevant.
-There is one ruling these scenarios: __the port is the key__.

-A client (cl) creates a Traffic Manager (tm) by communicating with the server (s) and passing the intended port to be used for said purpose.
-The port can either be stated or not, using the default as `8000`.

-`cl_01 --> s --> tm_01 (p=8000)`
-`cl_02(p=5000) --> s --> tm_02 (p=5000)`

-If a client tries to create a TM using a port that is already assigned to another TM, it will not create its own but connect to the one already existing.
-The reason for this is that __there cannot be two Traffic Managers sharing the same port__.
-This is specially relevant when using the default creation, as this will only create a TM in the client if port `8000` has not been assigned yet.
-Otherwise, it  will connect with the TM created (in this case) by `cl_01` in port `8000`.

-`cl_03 --> s --> tm_01 (p=8000)`
-`cl_04(p=5000) --> s --> tm_02 (p=5000)`
-`cl_05(p=6000) --> s --> tm_03 (p=6000)`

-The omniscient server keeps register of all these things internally and everytime a TM is created, it stores the port and also the client ip that links to it.
-For said reason, Traffic Managers are also accessible using both the ip and the port, but this case will return an error in case any of the pair is wrong.

-`cl_06(ip=cl_02,p=6000) --> s --> ERROR`
-`cl_07(ip=cl02,p=5000) --> s --> tm_02 (p=5000)`

-__Anything else worth mentioning??
-Other ways to break it??__

 ---
 ## Summary